ratsakatika/camera-traps/README.md

 <img src="assets/screenshot.png" alt="Example Alert" width="400" />

-## 🛠️ Get Started
+## 🛠️ Setup

+<i>Beta warning: this alert system is still in development and may result in unexpected behaviour.
+Also note that third-party functionality (e.g. email 'app passwords') may change at any time, resulting in the system not working.
+As more testing is done, future updates will aim to make the system more robust.</i>

 ### 🚀 Quick Start (Advanced Users)

-Get started by following the 11 steps below.
-If anything doesn't make sense, follow the more detailed [Example Tutorial](#-example-tutorial) below.
+Get started by following the steps below.
+If anything doesn't make sense, follow the more detailed [Example Tutorial](#-example-tutorial).

 1. Clone the repository.
 2. Download the [detection and classification models](#-models) and move them to the [models](models) directory.
 3. Create the camera traps virtual environment with pip (requirement.txt - recommended) or conda (environment.yaml).
 4. Create a dedicated email account to receive the 4G camera trap photos and generate an app password.
 Your email provider **must** support app passwords (e.g. <a href="https://myaccount.google.com/apppasswords" target="_blank">Gmail</a>).
 5. Set up your 4G camera trap to send photos to this dedicated email address.
-6. Create a group in Telegram and note down the <a href="https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android" target="_blank">chat ID</a> (it should start with '#-100').
+6. Create a bot in Telegram using @BotFather and note down the bot token (<a href="https://core.telegram.org/bots/tutorial" target="_blank">detailed instructions here</a>).
-7. Create a bot in Telegram using @BotFather and note down the bot token (<a href="https://core.telegram.org/bots/tutorial" target="_blank">detailed instructions here</a>).
-Add the bot to your Telegram group and make it an admin.
+7. Create a group in Telegram, add the bot to the group and make it an admin.
+Then note down the group's <a href="https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android" target="_blank">chat ID</a> (do this AFTER adding the bot - the chat ID should start with '#-100')
 8. Update the config.yaml file with your email account settings and Telegram chat ID and bot token.
 9. Update the [camera locations](data/camera_locations.csv) CSV file with your camera(s) details, location and a google maps link.
 10. Verify that the settings in the the [alert system script](scripts/advanced_alert_system.py) meet your requirements.
-11. Activate the virtual environment and run the alert system script: `python3 python3 scripts/advanced_alert_system.py`
+11. Activate the virtual environment and run the alert system script: `python3 scripts/advanced_alert_system.py`

 The script will check the email account every 60 seconds for unread emails, download any photos, detect and classify animals, and send an alert your Telegram Group.
 It will then update the [capture database](data/capture_database.csv) and save the original photos in the [photos folder](data/photos).
 A high level process flow diagramme can be found [here](assets/final_alert_system_flow_diagram.png).